gardener/website-generator/README.md

 ### Build the site
 The stage is performed by Hugo and goes through the following general phases:
-- _transform_ the website content (Markdown) from [website-generator/hugo](https://github.com/gardener/website-generator/tree/master/hugo)/content (see the symlink step above) into static HTML
+- _transform_ the website content (Markdown) from [website-generator/hugo](https://github.com/gardener/website-generator/tree/master/hugo)/content (see the symlink step above) into static HTML.
 - _process shortcodes_ in the content, if any.
-- _apply the appropriate layouts_ for the content type and configuration
+- _apply the appropriate layouts_ for the content type and configuration.

 The result of the site build is output to the `/docs` folder of the [gardener](https://github.com/gardener/website) repo clone.